Plant Guides12 min read

 Powdery Mildew

 White powdery coating on leaves, usually the undersides first.
 Keep humidity below 60% and ensure strong air circulation.
-Silicon supplementation in the nutrient solution has been shown to delay powdery mildew development in strawberries.
-Potassium bicarbonate sprays are an effective organic treatment.
+Adding potassium silicate (50–100 ppm Si) to the nutrient solution may strengthen cell walls and slow powdery mildew progression, though evidence is limited to a small number of trials and results vary by cultivar.
+Potassium bicarbonate sprays are an effective organic treatment for active outbreaks.

 Poor Pollination